 About Me

-I grew up in Cleveland, Ohio and went to college at the University of Texas at Dallas (both very good indicators of my lack of enthusiasm for sports).
+I grew up in Cleveland, Ohio and went to University of Texas at Dallas for undergrad and Texas A&M for my PhD.
 In the little free time I have, I enjoy reading, running, and cuddling with my kitty named Carina.

 Research